Moerfelden/CNAND_nd064_C4_Observability_Starter_Files/Project_Starter_Files-Building_a_Metrics_Dashboard/README.md

 ## Create a Basic Dashboard
 *TODO:* Create a dashboard in Grafana that shows Prometheus as a source.
 Take a screenshot and include it here.
 <img src="./answer-img/Successful Requests per Minute.png"/>
-The above dashboard is stored in the `dashboards` directory: Basic Dashboard.json

 ## Describe SLO/SLI
 *TODO:* Describe, in your own words, what the SLIs are, based on an SLO of *monthly uptime* and *request response time*.